Climate Change in Lakewood

 • Advocate for improvements to the I-5 corridor the Nisqually Delta at both the state and federal levels that would address I-5 traffic congestion, sea level rise leading to increased flood risk, salmon habitat degradation, military readiness and national security, environmental remediation, and Treaty rights of the Nisqually Tribe.

-Click here to see what types of climate change effects will be experienced in Lakewood and what the City is doing to prepare for – and hopefully reduce – those effects.
+Click here to see what types of climate change effects will be experienced in Lakewood and what the city is doing to prepare for – and to reduce – those effects.

 Tree Preservation

-Tree cover helps reduce ambient temperature and improve air quality.
+Tree cover is fundamental to Lakewood’s climate change preparation and mitigation efforts.
+Trees help reduce ambient temperature and improve air quality.
 Trees also sequester carbon, helping to offset emissions.
-The City is committed to protecting them.
+The city is committed to protecting them.

 Tree removal is regulated in Lakewood by municipal code and state shoreline, critical area, and SEPA guidelines.
 These regulations form the legal foundation to protect Lakewood’s canopy.
 Tree protections often conflict with property rights, so having sound legal protections is essential.